Huskies’ efforts to recruit Levi Onwuzurike out of Texas are starting to pay off

 “I think everybody was surprised, to be honest,” he said of his commitment to UW.

 Onwuzurike said he had his heart set on leaving Texas.
-He’s a good student — he named last year to the Pac-12’s all-academic second team — and liked what UW had to offer academically.
+He’s a good student — he was named last year to the Pac-12 all-academic second team — and liked what UW had to offer academically.

-The academic piece, Kwiatkowski said, is a significant factor when UW coaches choose to recruit any player, and especially so when coaches decide to spent additional time and resources to pursue a recruit who lives outside the Huskies’ traditional West Coast footprint.
+The academic piece, Kwiatkowski said, is a significant factor when UW coaches choose to recruit any player, and especially so when coaches decide to spend additional time and resources to pursue a recruit who lives outside the Huskies’ traditional West Coast footprint.

-“Dallas is an area for us (in recruiting), but there’s a lot of competition there for those guys and we’ve got to pick and choose,” Kwiatkowski.
+“Dallas is an area for us (in recruiting), but there’s a lot of competition there for those guys and we’ve got to pick and choose,” Kwiatkowski said.
 “He was an ‘academic’ guy and he was intrigued about leaving the state of Texas.
 When you recruit someone like that, you can feel good about investing more time and trying to battle for him.”

 Onwuzurike’s favorite thing about Seattle?